Nonprofit

 The team commissioned me to explore alternative logo treatments to retire the existing Minuteman logo.
 The goals for this redesign were to:

-- Continue to tap into imagery of Boston's history and dedicated volunteers coming together rapidly to solve local issues
+- Still lean into imagery of Boston's history, and the theme of dedicated volunteers coming together rapidly to solve local issues

 - Lean into the group's values of optimism, inclusion, partnership, and hard work, and capture the welcoming, approachable, capable personality of the community